Nhanpt17/Backend_E-commerce-course/README.md

 ## 🔐 3.
 OAuth2 Configuration (Google / Facebook)

-If you have OAuth apps created, replace these values:
+If you have Google or Facebook OAuth apps, set these values:

 ```properties
 spring.security.oauth2.client.registration.google.client-id=<your client id>